-Criterion 2: Experience (Weighting: 30%)
+CRITERION 2: EXPERIENCE (WEIGHTING: 30%)

-Description Information required from Bidders Experience in PSCAD modelling In the Main Bid Document, Bidders should elaborate on experience of the criteria described and explain how these past experiences are relevant for this tender.
-Experience in power system protection In addition, Bidders should provide at least two examples (with reference to specific roles, responsibilities and activities the Bidder undertook) of previous Experience and knowledge of SSO and SSR phenomena work which illustrates the Bidder's skills, capabilities, and experience in all of these areas (Bidders may wish to make reference to submitted examples of previous work for other clients).
-331 phenomena Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
+Description Information required from Bidders Experience in polymer (insulation) science/chemistry In the Main Bid Document, Bidders should elaborate on experience of the criteria described to the left and explain how these past experiences are relevant for this Tender.
+Experience in qualification frameworks In addition, Bidders should provide at least two examples (with reference to specific roles, responsibilities and activities the Bidder undertook) of previous work which illustrates the Bidder's skills, capabilities, and experience in all of these areas (Bidders may wish to make reference to submitted examples of previous work for other clients).
+Bidders are advised that experience is considered a key important criterion and partnerships with other companies to support certain areas of experience are welcomed.
 All experience / case studies should be attached as an appendix to the Main Bid Document.
+Experience in and knowledge of subsea cable systems

-Criterion 3: Staff Skills (Weighting: 15%)
+CRITERION 3: STAFF SKILLS (WEIGHTING: 15%)

 Description Information required from Bidders CVs/Resumes Bidders are required to provide detailed CVs/Resumes for any key personnel who will be involved with this Contract together with proposed Project structure, intended position of the key personnel in the Project, and main responsibilities.
 CVs should include professional memberships of proposed staff working on this Project.
 Applicable skills Bidders should elaborate on the most relevant skills of the key personnel that will be involved in the Project.
 Prior experience form involved staff Please include examples of similar work performed by the proposed staff members, explaining how is relevant to the Approach to Work.
-Expert engagement A close working relationship with key stakeholders such as WTG OEMs, offshore wind developers, as well as the OWA Technical Working Group are seen relevant to the success of this Project.
+Expert engagement A close working relationship with key stakeholders such as polymer suppliers as well as the OWA Technical Working Group are seen relevant to the success of this Project.
 Please supply ideas of how these groups can be engaged and leveraged.

-Criterion 4: Bid Price (Weighting: 25%)
+CRITERION 4: BID PRICE (WEIGHTING: 25%)

 Description Information required from Bidders Day rates and man hours (man-h) for all staff grades In the Bid Price Calculation Sheet, Bidders are required to provide day rates for all staff grades and to input the man-h involved in each Work Package.
 Price for the delivery of the Project In the Bid Price Calculation Sheet, Bidders are required to provide a cost breakdown by Work Package, including man hours and day rates of personnel completing the work as specified in section 5.
 Bidders are required to specify expected expenses separate from the estimated budget for each Work Package.
 The Bid Price will be assessed on the price for the Approach to Work (which includes the price of the Work Packages in the Scope of Work and any Alternative Work proposed by the Bidder).
 If there is any Additional Work proposed by the Bidder, this will be evaluated separately.
-The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the tender.
+The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the Tender.
 Carbon Trust will reimburse reasonable expenses at cost and receipts may be requested.
 Pre-approval will be required for travel costs over £150 per return journey and combined hotels & subsistence cost exceeding £200 per day.
 Bidders will be required to confirm or comment on their ability to carry out the activities detailed in the Scope of Work within the initial term of the Contract and provide an outline plan of work.